 In March 2019, we issued a principal amount of \$750 million of fixed-rate, long-term debt due in 2039.
-We incurred \$7 million of issuance and other related costs.
+We incurred \$7 million of issuance costs.
 The proceeds of the offering were \$743 million, net of the original issuance discount, and were used for general corporate purposes.